-What is Swift and why it matters ?
+What is Swift and why does it matter?

 Swift is a neutral organisation that cannot issue its own sanctions.
 A decision to block Russian banks from using the system would need to be agreed upon by governments.

-Would a ban from Swift hurt Russia?
+Will a ban from Swift hurt Russia?

-Boris Johnson has put forward the case that excluding Russia from Swift would make life difficult for Mr Putin by preventing Russia from sending and receiving payments.
+Boris Johnson put forward the case that excluding Russia from Swift would make life difficult for Mr Putin by preventing Russia from sending and receiving payments.

-Speaking on BBC Radio 4's Today programme, Defence Secretary Ben Wallace Wallace explained: "When you pay Russia for its gas, it probably goes through the Swift system, for example.
+Speaking on BBC Radio 4's Today programme, Defence Secretary Ben Wallace Wallace explained: "When you pay Russia for its gas, it probably goes through the Swift system, for example.”

 He added: "We want it switched off.
 Other countries do not.
 We only have so many options.
 We are going to work all day to try and get it (switched off for Russia)."